Understanding Your Pathology Report: Breast Cancer

 Lymphovascular Invasion

-When the pathologist examines the tumor and surrounding tissue in the specimen, they look at the tiny blood vessels and lymphatic drainage to see if there are any tumor cells in them.
+When the pathologist looks at the tumor and surrounding tissue in the sample, they look at the tiny blood vessels and lymphatic drainage to see if there are any tumor cells in them.
 This is different from the lymph nodes and is reported as whether or not lymphatic or vascular invasion is seen.
 If there are tumor cells in the small blood vessels or in the lymphatic drainage, it may be a sign of a more aggressive tumor.

 Lymph Nodes